3D printing in plastics - the revolution for efficient production

 - FDM – Simple and cost-effective method, perfect for prototypes and simpler parts in ABS, PETG or TPU.

-- SLA – Provides very high precision and smooth surfaces.
+- ALS – Provides very high precision and smooth surfaces.
 Used for detailed components, e.g. in medicine or jewelry.

 Depending on needs, other methods can also be used, such as resin-based techniques or metal-based 3D printing.